-I took the book home, and as I read the poems I was very moved.
+As I read the poems of the children, I was very moved.
 All of the children were Jewish, and together with their families were forced by the Nazis to leave their homes, and were taken to the small garrison town of Terezin, in what was then Czechoslovakia.
 Upon arrival, they were separated from their parents and housed in rooms crowded with up to 40 children.
 Most of the children in Terezin arrived from Czechoslovakia, although some came from surrounding countries.
 Of the many thousands of Jews who passed through Terezin, about 15,000 were children.
-Close to 100 of those children survived
+Close to 100 of those children survived.

 The small town of Terezin, was renamed by the Nazis-‘Theresienstadt’, and it was used as a Nazi deception to the outside world, to demonstrate how well the Jews were being treated.
 Of course, this was in fact a total lie, as Terezin was in reality, a ‘way-station’ to the death camps – mostly to Auschwitz.

 However, with the usual resilience and love of learning of the Jewish people, as much as they were able, the adults tried to create an atmosphere of learning and culture in the ghetto, and there were many lectures, concerts and even sporting events that took place between 1941-44.
-So many artists, musicians, writers, scientists, scholars and educators were transported from their homes to Terezin.
-These adults did all that they could to create an ongoing ‘life’, especially for the children, in the midst of this seemingly hopeless situation.
+Many renowned artists, musicians, writers, scientists, scholars and educators were driven out of their homes and transported to Terezin.
+In the ghetto, the adults did all that they could to create an ongoing ‘life’, especially for the children, in the midst of this seemingly hopeless situation.
 Children were encouraged to draw, to write, and to express their emotions through art.
 Several weekly publications were put together by different groups of children, and these are still available for us to read .
 These activities and classes were often held in secret, but under the watchful eye of the Nazi guards.

 As I continued to read the poems, I slowly began to realise that this indeed was an invitation to go through a door, that would lead me on to a completely new path in my life.
 Clearly, God was speaking to me, and I could not ignore it.